optimatika/.github/CONTRIBUTING.md

 ## Release Notes

 Each project keeps a changelog on a format inspired by [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 PR:s should also contain relevant updates to that log.

+## Attribution

+GitHub automatically keeps track of who contributed what, and if you've made a significant contribution to any individual class/file you may add yourself as an `@author` (javadoc).
+Other than that leave your name, e-mail or GitHub id out.

 ### Existing Tests